vanyle/vui/README.md

 You can checkout more component examples in `/examples`.
 Vui uses the same syntax and tries to match [Lit](https://lit.dev/)'s behavior

+You can run `pnpm storybook` to see the examples in action.
+You can also use `pnpm dev` and edit `index.html` to play around with the components.

 ## 🧪 Testing

 Components can be unit tested using `vitest`, see the `tests` folder as an example.